 Microsoft ERP in the Cloud

-Microsoft Dynamics NAV offers customers choices about how their solution is deployed.
+Microsoft Dynamics 365 Business Central offers customers choices about how their solution is deployed.
 These are operational and strategic decisions guided by how your organization wishes to allocate resources and prepare for disaster recovery.
-Silverware will help you understand and leverage the flexible deployment options available for Dynamics NAV.
+Silverware will help you understand and leverage the flexible deployment options available for Microsoft Dynamics 365 Business Central.

-Through our Dynamics hosting partners and cloud infrastructure experts, we give customers the ability to “have it their way”.
+Through the Microsoft Cloud, Dynamics hosting partners and cloud infrastructure experts, we give customers the ability to “have it their way”.
 It can be in the cloud or in your building – or both.
 Own or rent the software license?
 You choose!

 More Options with a NAV Private Cloud